Puniru Is a Cute Slime

-Puniru Is a Cute Slime (ぷにるはかわいいスライム, Puniru wa Kawaii Suraimu) is a Japanese manga series written and illustrated by Maeda-kun.
+Puniru Is a Cute Slime (ぷにるはかわいいスライム, Puniru wa Kawaii Suraimu) is a Japanese manga series written and illustrated by Maedakun.
 Preceded by a one-shot published in Shogakukan's children's manga magazine Bessatsu CoroCoro Comic in February 2019, the manga started its serialization in Weekly CoroCoro Comic online service in March 2022.
-Shogakukan has collected its chapters in eight tankōbon volumes as of August 2025.
-The series focuses on the titular character Puniru, a slime girl created by a boy named Kotaro Kawaii during his childhood and wants him to notice her for her cuteness despite him being in love with his junior high school senior.
+Shogakukan has collected its chapters in eleven tankōbon volumes as of July 2026.
+The series focuses on the titular character Puniru, a slime girl created by a boy named Kotaro Kawaii during his childhood who wants him to notice her for her cuteness, despite him being in love with his junior high school senior.

+An anime television series adaptation produced by Toho Animation Studio aired from October to December 2024, with a second season aired from July to September 2025.

 The manga won the 70th Shogakukan Manga Award in 2025.

-An anime television series adaptation produced by Toho Animation Studio aired from October to December 2024, with a second season aired from July to September 2025.

 Plot

 A young boy named Kotaro Kawaii made a slime as part of a science experiment which came to life.
 The slime named Puniru resembled a penguin, and her creator thought that was cute despite him not wanting to admit it.
 Seven years later, Kotaro is now in his second year of junior high and is having a hard time admitting his feelings for his senior, Mami Kirara.
 In that time, Puniru gained a new ability to morph herself into a human girl to have her creator notice her cuteness again.